snagy22000/LMD-UI-Framework/README.md

 ## Executive Summary:

 Overall, the hackathon went very well.
 We used a combination of gitter.im for discussions, Trello for project management, and github for coding.
 We performed a final review using Floobits for pair-programming.
-We split the work fairly, set up expectations and communications to coordinate the time-zone differences (Carlos is in Argentina; Sebastian and Michel in Central Europe), and communicated well at every single step.
+We split the work fairly, set up expectations and communications to coordinate the time-zone differences (Charlie is in Argentina; Sebastian and Michel in Central Europe), and communicated well at every single step.
 We ended up having enough time to make our site and components responsive.